 DPPH Radical Scavenging Assay

-According to Choi (2002), the DPPH (2,2-diphenyl-1-picrylhydrazyl) radical decolorization assay was used to assess the antioxidant activity of the prepared creams and the standard reference.
+According to Choi (2002), the DPPH (2,2-diphenyl-1-picrylhydrazyl) radical decolourization assay was used to assess the antioxidant activity of the prepared creams and the standard reference.
 500, 250, 100, 50, and 10 μg/ml were the final concentrations obtained by diluting each of the prepared cream samples and the standard reference (1.0 mg/ml) in ethanol.
-1 ml of a 0.3 mM DPPH solution in ethanol was added to 2.5 ml of sample solution of different concentrations, and the mixtures was allowed to react at room temperature for 30 minutes.
+1 ml of a 0.3 mM DPPH solution in ethanol was added to 2.5 ml of the sample solution of different concentrations, and the mixture was allowed to react at room temperature for 30 minutes.
 Using a Varian Cary I-E UV-Visible spectrophotometer, absorbance was measured at 518 nm.
-The radical scavenging activity was determined as the decolourization percentage of the test sample using the following formula:
+The radical scavenging activity was determined as the decolourisation percentage of the test sample using the following formula:

 DPPH Scavenging capacity % = 100 - [(Absorbance of sample - Absorbance of blank) x 100/Absorbance of control].